deoluoyinlola/ci-pipeline-with-jenkins/README.md

 ## Description
 Build automation in Jenkins.
 Using multi-branch pipeline while changes in Jenkinsfile will be trigger by GitHub webhook.
-The whole idea is to demostrate how continous integration pipeline works with Jenkins, which is the core of DevOps culture.
+The whole idea is to demostrate how I automate maven to build java app, Docker to build and push image with Jenkins, which is the core of DevOps culture.
 ![design](docs/assets/designs.svg)

 ## Why Jenkins